HarshitPachori/HarshitPachori/README.md

 ## About me :sparkles:

-####  I am Harshit Pachori, final year CSE student.
+####  I am Harshit Pachori, a recent graduate software engineer.
 I love exploring new technologies and building cool automation projects.
 I am a proficient Java Full Stack Developer and have knowledge of technologies like Java 8, Spring Boot, Spring Security, MySQL, ReactJs, Javascript, TailwindCSS, Maven, JUnit5 , Mockito, TestContainers, MongoDB, ExpressJs, Docker and Github Actions Workflows.
 I have also created various projects using these technologies whoch you can see in my repository section.
 I also like to meet new peoples and work with them.   ####